RPG Update: BLACKOUT 2054

 A notable, though smaller part of their business, which led to catastrophic events between 2054-2057, involved selling “functionally deceased” research subjects from the Regen project for “repurposing”.
 Initially thought to be clones vat-grown for parts resale, these subjects were later identified as research guinea pigs.

 In-depth surveillance of Mandragora Industries by Cell 54 revealed more about the company’s extensive operations, including a Top Secret blacksite facility on the dark side of the moon.
-Before his end, Erastus came to believe he — or some past version of himself — had been instrumental in founding Mandragora in the first place.
+Before his reported death, Erastus came to believe he — or some past version of himself — had been instrumental in founding Mandragora in the first place.

-This newly stabilized variant, later known as R357+ or “Feyn-touched,” represented a substantial advancement.
+This newly stabilized variant, known as R357+ or later “Feyn-touched,” represented a substantial advancement.
 Nonetheless, by the time this was realized, the Russians, through their agent Erik “Spaceman,” had already obtained it.

 The R357+ strain demonstrated exceptional adaptability to its host, aligning with Mandragora’s ambition to create soldiers for space combat and surpassing their expectations.
 This adaptability was further explored in both animal and human subjects under the Russian VV-program, before the full extent of its risks became apparent.